mohsinht/site/pages/posts/working-remotely-from-pakistan.md

 I watched an Indian guy explaining this in a [Youtube video](https://www.youtube.com/watch?v=HbZK-tNHXW4) that he was able to cover all his four-year tuition fee in a single paycheck.
 SINGLE PAYCHECK!
 If this isn't an eye-openner for you, then what is?

 The salaries for a junior software developer in any startup in the European or US region is at least USD40,000 which equates to around 5 lacs PKR per month.
 And this is just for a junior developer, if you grow, you'll get equity, bonuses, increments and lots and lots of incentives.

+And you don't have to pay taxes on foreign remittance earned through software services.
+If you compare this to your salary which would have been if you lived in the EU or US, you'd realise you earn 40% more than them.